 [19] The Respondent on the other hand has had full custody of Ashley since at least October 2005 with the Applicant rights of access.
-She has deposed to the enioving fact that he loves his child and that he spends quality time with him.
+She has deposed to the enjoying fact that he loves his child and that he spends quality time with him.
 Does this make him a good father?
 I think not.
-The Respondent visited Colombo in Sri Lanka during the period 28 April to 4 May 2007 to familiarise herself with the place.
-She visited the school where she is to teach, she inspected a three bedroom house that she will be living in with Ashley, spoke to the teachers, tourists and expatriates and locals living there, visited resorts and obtained relevant information from the British High Commission, Colombo.
+The Respondent visited Colombo in Sri Lanka during the period 28 April to 4 May 2007 to herself with the place. familiarise She visited the school where she is to teach, she inspected a three bedroom house that she will be living in with Ashley, spoke to the teachers, tourists and expatriates and locals living there, visited resorts and obtained relevant information from the British High Commission, Colombo.
 At paragraph 24.4 of her answering affidavit she states:

-"By virtue of the aforegoing I can first-hand confirm to the Court that Colombo is a safe place, popular with tourists and most certainly my
+"By virtue of the aforegoing I can first-hand confirm to the Court that Colombo is a safe place, popular with tourists and most certainly my general impression has been that nobody lives in fear of their lives."

-- [20] This careful preparation shows that she is a concerned mother and would not wantingly take both herself and Ashley to a new environment totally alien to both of them and in the line of danger. - [21] The Applicant raised the issue of civil unrest in Sri Lanka.
+[20] This careful preparation shows that she is a concerned mother and would not wantingly take both herself and Ashley to a new environment totally alien to both of them and in the line of danger.
+[21] The Applicant raised the issue of civil unrest in Sri Lanka.
 His reports are all hearsay and are inadmissible however the Court takes judicial notice of the apparent conflict with the Tamil in the north but this alone is not enough for the court to prevent the Respondent from relocating.
 It is the Court's view that the relocation will be good for both the Respondent and Ashley.
 Travel, hiring in a different environment can only enrich both the Respondent and Ashley.
-At paragraph 27 of her answering affidavit the Respondent has stated as follows: - "27.1 The teaching post that I have been offered in Colombo is far better than anything I could wish to obtain locally.
-My contract includes the following benefits: - 27.1.1 Free tuition for Ashley at a school of international repute and which standards are internationally accepted;
+At paragraph 27 of her answering affidavit the Respondent has stated as follows:

+"27.1 The teaching post that I have been offered in Colombo is far better than anything I could wish to obtain locally.
+My contract includes the following benefits:

-- 27.1.2 I receive free medical benefits for both myself and my son.
-This includes hospital, surgical insurance and emergency medical evacuation; - 27.1.3 I receive free accommodation which consists of a three-bedroomed furnished house approximately 5 minutes from my place of work and Ashley's school; - An annual remuneration of \$37,000.00 which at present exchange rate equates to E259,000.00 which in turn equates to E21,583.00 per month, exclusive of the other benefits referred to herein; - 27.1.5 Pension benefits, i.e. a retirement plan; - 27.1.6 Free transportation for Ashley and I, i.e. from O.R.
-Thambo International Airport Johannesburg to Colombo, a mid-term return flight, i.e. the two month period which I will be spending in Swaziland during June/July 2008 and free transportation to return to my base after the two year contract has been concluded".
+- 27.1.1 Free tuition for Ashley at a school of international repute and which standards are internationally accepted; - 27.1.2 I receive free medical benefits for both myself and my son.
+This includes hospital, surgical insurance and emergency medical evacuation;

+- 27.1.3 I receive free accommodation which consists of a three-bedroomed furnished house approximately 5 minutes from my place of work and Ashley's school; - An remuneration of 27.1.4 annual \$37,000.00 which at present exchange rate equates to E259,000.00 which in turn equates to E21,583.00 per month, exclusive of the other benefits referred to herein; - 27.1.5 Pension benefits, i.e. a retirement plan; - Free transportation for Ashley and I, 27.1.6 i.e. from O.R.
+Thambo International Airport Johannesburg to Colombo, a mid-term return flight, i.e. the two month period which I will be during spending in Swaziland June/July 2008 free and transportation to return to my base after the two year contract has been concluded".